Border reivers: Henry VII and James IV

 Henry VII and James IV were initially cordial, encouraged the Border courts and reminded the Border magnates of their obligation to maintain truce.
 However, the period soon saw growing tensions and rivalry between the two monarchs and an increase in banditry, as the fragile truces often proved difficult to enforce.

 In 1495, the pretender to the English crown, Perkin Warbeck became a guest of James IV and raids resumed on both sides of the Border with renewed intensity, disrupting the fragile peace established earlier.
-In the following year, Perkin Warbeck led a small-scale invasion of England, attempting to capitalise on the ongoing tensions between England and Scotland.
+In the following year, Warbeck led a small-scale invasion of England, attempting to capitalise on the ongoing tensions between England and Scotland.
 The invasion, however, was poorly supported and ultimately failed to achieve any significant objectives.

 In the same year as Perkin Warbeck's raid, Henry VII revoked Tynedale’s liberty status and incorporated it into the county of Northumberland.
 Some of the lawlessness in the early Tudor period stemmed from the Crown's weakening of northern noble power, especially the marginalisation of the Percy family, Earls of Northumberland.
 In their place, less powerful or impoverished nobles were appointed as Wardens or captains.
-The lesser nobles lacked the authority or resources or even the will-power to suppress banditry, many turned to corruption or simply failed to control banditry.
+The lesser nobles lacked the authority or resources or even the will-power to suppress banditry, many turned to corruption or simply failed to control banditry, sometimes resigning early because they felt disinterested or overwhelmed.
 An interest example of failure is Sir William Radcliffe who was made capitanus de Redesdale to suppress lawlessness and pursue an alleged witch, was reportedly too incompetent to carry out his duties.

 In 1502, Hob the King (Halbert Elliot) and Dand the Man (Andrew Elliot) rode out from Liddesdale and brazenly stole 180 sheep from the Lammermuir Hills, within sight of the city of Edinburgh, demonstrating that Borderers had little hesitation in raiding their own countrymen when it suited them.

 In 1509, a dispute over harbour dues between the municipality of Newcastle and the Prior of Tynemouth escalated into outright violence.
 The Prior, assembling a company of 500 armed men from liberties of Tynedale and Redesdale - equipped with spears, swords, bows, and arrows - ordered them to attack Newcastle.
 Over the course of six days, the raiders killed around 100 inhabitants and effectively laid siege to the city.
 The inhabitants of Newcastle, fearing for their lives, were forced to remain within the city walls, unable to retaliate.